pilambdaepsilon/3sphere/README.md

 ### Usage:
 3sphere can be used in two main ways:
-1. Interactively through the command line, by running it without arguments: `./3sphere`.
-In this mode, .
-In interactive mode, you can al
+1. Interactively through the command line, by running it without arguments:

    a.
 Running without command line options